Sidebytes/blog-attribute-testing/README.md

-# blog-attribute-testing
+# Blog Post
-Code to accompany a blog post on testing the presence of an attribute on a class or method
+This code accompanies a blog post on testing for the presence of an attribute on a method or class.
+The blog post can be found at: